benfdking/jen/README.md

   jen [command]

 Available Commands:
-  help        Help about any command jwks        Generates a jwk set with optional private and public key jwt         Generate a jwt list        lists the default keys that can be used, optionally specifying one only returns one
+  defaults    Return default claims help        Help about any command jwks        Generate a jwk set with optional private and public key jwt         Generate a jwt list        List the default keys, optionally specifying one only returns one version     Return build information

 Flags:
   -h, --help   help for jen